manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

       hostname: 'localhost',
       port: '8000',
       pathname: '/duplicate',
-      search: '?number=42',
+      search: '?x=42',
-      searchParams: URLSearchParams { 'number' => '42' },
+      searchParams: URLSearchParams { 'x' => '42' },
       hash: ''
     }

 We are definitely getting closer.
-Attribute `pathname` carries value `"/duplicate"`, and will carry value `"/square"` if we run `curl "http://localhost:8000/square?number=42"`.
+Attribute `pathname` carries value `"/duplicate"`, and will carry value `"/square"` if we run `curl "http://localhost:8000/square?x=42"`.
 We can thus use this attribute to differentiate between both request types, like this:

     if (myUrl.pathname === '/duplicate') {
         // handle the "duplicate" request